BasicWolf/archived-kaylee/doc/src/loading.rst

   setup('/path/to/config/file.py') # setup accepts any valid config object

-  # at this point the `kl` proxy refers to the Kaylee object.
+  # at this point Kaylee is loaded and the `kl` proxy refers to the
+  # Kaylee object.